MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-native-android-applications/index.md

         request.setQueryParameter("param1","value1");
         request.setQueryParameter("param2","value2");
         ```
-4. Trigger the request using the `.send()` method.
+4. Call the procedure by using the `.send()` method.
 Specify a `MyInvokeListener` class instance:

     ```java
     request.send(new MyInvokeListener());
     ```

 </br>
-> There are other signatures for the `send` method, which are not covered in this tutorial.
-Those signatures enable you to set parameters in the body instead of the query, or to handle the response with a delegate instead of a completion handler.
-See the user documentation to learn more.
+> See the user documentation to learn more about `WLResourceRequest` and other signatures for the `send` method, which are not covered in this tutorial.

 ### Receiving a procedure response
 When the procedure invocation is completed, the framework calls one of the methods of the `MyInvokeListener` class.